-Whilst our OSHC Service cannot require employees to be vaccinated against coronavirus, we strongly recommend all staff receive the COVID-19 vaccine to reduce the health, social and emotional impacts of the COVID-19 pandemic.
+Whilst our OSHC Service cannot require employees to be vaccinated against coronavirus, we strongly recommend all staff receive the COVID-19 vaccine.

 Exclusion periods and notification of infectious diseases are guided by the Australian Government-Department of Health and local public health units in our jurisdiction as per the Public Health Act.
 These apply to children and staff at the OSHC Service.